gary-rowe/multibit-merchant/docs/1-Architecture.md

 ### No fixed persistence

-.
-You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
-Your business rules are not bound to the database.
+By removing a fixed persistence model from your domain you free yourself to be able to swap out your persistence store into something more suitable for the scale at which you're working.
+For unit testing a simple cache-based in-memory database is sufficient.
+In production the design choice for persistence may be a relational database but as horizontal scaling becomes a significant cost this may change to become a NoSQL database instead.

+All the above is made much easier when your domain is not dependent on a particular persistence implementation.

 ### Independent of external agencies

-.
-In fact your business rules simply don’t know anything at all about the outside world.
+Your business rules simply don’t know anything at all about the outside world.
+The more isolated and self-contained the domain model is, the easier it becomes to discuss and reason about.

 ## The Hexagonal Architecture